yaelmag/ServerSolve/README.md

 # Project2 - Solving problems throw Server

-Create server which recives problems and send back solutions (while storing cache).
+Created server which recives problems and send back solutions (while storing cache).
 We tried several algorithms and compared their efficiency.